Turkey Drumstick Recipe

-For an even more hands-off meal, I turn to this oven baked turkey drumsticks recipe.
-It’s a flavor-packed family meal or small-scale holiday dinner that’s much easier than cooking a whole bird.
-The drumsticks are seasoned with oil and simple seasonings before being roasted to juicy and tender perfection in the oven.
-Yum!
+For an even more hands-off meal, I turn to my roast turkey legs recipe.
+It’s a flavor-packed meal that’s much easier than cooking a whole bird.
+It’s perfect for dark meat lovers and needs very little prep.

 Table of Contents

-- Minimal ingredients and gourmet flavors.
-Olive oil and savory poultry seasonings are rubbed all over the drumsticks before baking, giving every bite a restaurant-quality flavor.
+- Minimal ingredients.
+Olive oil and a few savory poultry seasonings are rubbed all over the drumsticks before baking, yielding restaurant-worthy results.

 - Juicy and crispy.
 Forget all about dry and bland turkey!
-In this recipe, the drumsticks are cooked at a high temperature in their own juices, giving you succulent meat on the inside and crispy skin on the outside.
+In my recipe, the drumsticks are cooked at a high temperature in their own juices, giving you succulent meat on the inside and crispy skin on the outside (similar to smoked turkey legs!).

 Ingredients needed

 - Oil.
-Olive oil or any neutral-tasting oil should work well.
-Softened unsalted butter is a nice choice, too.
+Olive oil or any neutral-tasting oil should work well (like avocado oil).
+Softened melted butter is a nice choice, too.

 - Dry herbs and spices.
-Salt, paprika, garlic powder, onion powder, black pepper, dried thyme, and chili flakes are stirred with the oil to create a flavor-rich rub for the turkey.
+Kosher salt, paprika, garlic powder, onion powder, black pepper, dried thyme, and chili flakes are stirred with the oil to create my homemade turkey rub.

-Transfer the turkey legs to a roasting pan.
+Step 2- Roast.
+Transfer the turkey legs to a roasting rack or baking dish.
 Roast in the oven, uncovered, for 25 minutes.
-Then cover the pan with a layer of foil and roast for another 25 minutes.
+Then cover the pan with a layer of foil and roast for another 20-25 minutes.

-- Pat dry.
-Pat the drumsticks dry with paper towels to help the oil-spice rub stick to the skin.
+- Pat the drumsticks dry with paper towels to help the oil-spice rub stick to the skin.

 - For extra crispy turkey legs, heat them under the broiler for 2 to 3 minutes at the end.

-- Perfect doneness.
-You’ll know the turkey is ready to eat when the meat is no longer pink, the juices run clear, and the skin is brown and crisp.
-You can also use a meat thermometer to measure the internal temperature of the meat.
+- You’ll know the turkey is ready to eat when the meat is no longer pink, the juices run clear, and the skin is brown and crisp.
+You can also use a meat thermometer to measure the internal temperature of the meat by inserting it in the thickest part of the leg.
 Turkey is safe to eat when it reaches 165ºF.

 - Use the drippings.
 As they bake, the drumsticks will release deliciously savory drippings you can use to make gravy!